bootscore/bs-preloader/README.md

 Template files can be found within the /bs-preloader-main/templates/ plugin directory.

 Edit files in an upgrade-safe way using overrides.
-Copy the template into a directory within your theme named /bs-grid-main keeping the same file structure but removing the /templates/ subdirectory.
-Path must be `/your-theme/bs-grid-main/[file].php`.
+Copy the template into a directory within your theme named /bs-preloader-main keeping the same file structure but removing the /templates/ subdirectory.
+Path must be `/your-theme/bs-preloader-main/[file].php`.

-The copied file will now override the bS Grid template file.
+The copied file will now override the bS Preloader template file.
 Change cards, classes or HTML as you want.

 ### Templates that can be overwritten: